 I will say though, despite the extremeness of this particular stressor there was a huge positive that went hand in hand with it.
 Due to the demanding nature of law school it actually gave me something to focus my nervous energy on.
 When I was reading case law or studying for my finals my mind was set on that task and that task only.
 This focus stopped my mind from tail spinning into an anxious disaster.
 It actually made me oddly feel at ease (when I wasn't in class that is) that I had something to consume my thoughts with.
 So, I tended to rewrite my notes when I got home, make note cards, re-make note cards, or literally do anything extra I could do to keep my mind occupied.
 I think dumping all my energy into this positive is what allowed me to excel so well and ultimately graduate cum laude.
 PS.
 If you're reading this and you're currently in law school I feel the struggle you're going through, but just know that you CAN and WILL get through it, so don't give up.

 SECOND, at the time I was going through a really mentally exhausting relationship / breakup.
 It was a five year relationship that was good in the beginning, but turned very toxic.
-Trust me, I know we all have our demons and things that we go through, but let me just scream this from the rooftops…. you should always 100% do everything you can to help others when they need it, BUT you are NOT required to keep sticking it out if nothing changes and you keep getting hurt because of the actions of others.
+Trust me, I know we all have our demons and things that we go through, but let me just scream this from the rooftops…. you should always do everything you can to help others when they need it, BUT you are NOT required to keep sticking it out if nothing changes and you keep getting hurt because of the actions of others.
 You need to look out for yourself and you need to start putting yourself first.
 I finally realized that after years when I saw myself falling apart right in front of my own eyes.
+I wasn't sleeping anymore, I was drinking way more than usual to numb myself, and was in a constant state of worry because of this relationship.
+I knew I deserved better.
 Having this added stress stacking on to my already existing stress made everything so much worse.

 Now that you know "the why", let's talk about what happened to me during those two years.